 Designations: natural heritage, landscape, historic

 This is an old version of the page

-Date published: 11 January, 2016

-Date superseded: 7 December, 2017
+Date published: 7 December, 2017

+Date superseded: 23 January, 2021

-To see recent changes to this guidance, check the bottom of this page.
+For recent changes to this guidance, please see the bottom of the page .

-Introduction

-If you intend to apply to this scheme on any land that is within or adjacent to a designated site, you must take this into account when preparing your application.
+Introduction If you intend to apply to this scheme on any land that is within or adjacent to a designated site, you must take this into account when preparing your application.
 There are three types of designation that may impact on an application:

-- natural heritage designations: Sites of Special Scientific Interest (SSSI) and Natura sites - Special Protection Area (SPA) and Special Area of Conservation (SAC) - landscape and recreational designations: National Scenic Area, Regional Park, Country Park, National Park - historic and archaeological designations: Scheduled Ancient Monuments and the Inventory of Designed Landscapes
+- natural heritage designations: Sites of Special Scientific Interest (SSSI) and Natura sites Special Protection Area (SPA) and Special Area of Conservation (SAC) - landscape and recreational designations: National Scenic Area, Regional Park, Country Park, National Park - historic and archaeological designations: Scheduled Monuments Natural heritage designations Sites of Special Scientific Interest and Natura Sites You can find details of the SSSIs and Natura sites on your land using Scottish Natural Heritage's SiteLink website .
+On the SiteLink home page you can click on a site name to find a list of features for that site that are of special interests and for which the site was designated.
+For example, "Corncrake" or "Sand Dunes".